laelbarlow/amoebae/README.md

         cp config/example_reference_db_list.txt \
            config/reference_db_list.txt
         ```
-    - Again, if you simply want to use the example file (*Arabidopsis thaliana*
+    - Again, if you simply want to use the example file (*Rhizophagus
-      amino acid sequences), then proceed to the next step.
+      irregularis* amino acid sequences), then proceed to the next step.
     - To use different files, modify the `config/reference_db_list.txt`
       file accordingly.
         - List filenames with `.faa` extensions, one filename per line.